DOI-USGS/ghsc-esi-shakemap/doc/manual4_0/sg_architecture.rst

 *shake_data.hdf* in the event's *current* directory.
 If *shake_data.hdf* already exists in that location, it will be overwritten.

+``assemble`` can also cause ShakeMap to be run in points mode if it is called with the ``-p`` or ``--points`` command-line argument.
+Use of this option
+means that the computations will be carried out on the input set of latitudes and longitudes instead of a grid.
+The input file should be an Excel spreadsheet or CSV file with column headers:

+  - lat (or any string beginning with 'lat' when lowercased) REQUIRED
+  - lon (or any string beginning with 'lon' when lowercased) REQUIRED
+  - id (or any string beginning with 'id' when lowercased) OPTIONAL
+  - vs30 (or any string beginning with 'vs30' when lowercased) OPTIONAL

+lat/lon/vs30 values should be floating point values, id should be a string unique for each row that describes the location.
+The input file should be specified in ``model.conf`` with the parameter ``file`` in the section ``interp->prediction_location``.
+(See the module ``makecsv`` below for the means of extracting the processed points after ``model`` has run.)

 ``assemble`` takes an optional command-line argument (``-c COMMENT`` or ``--comment COMMENT``) to provide a comment that will be added to the history for the